Open-access Classics resources

 Excavations in the Athenian Agora are formally published through the Athenian Agora monograph series and articles in Hesperia, the journal of the American School.
 A number of digital resources are also made available free-of-charge for teaching and research purposes.
 For general information about the Athenian Agora excavations, including contact information and a history of the excavations, please visit http://agathe.gr.

 World's largest online photographic archive of ancient Greek painted pottery.
-The Beazley archive incorporates the Corpus Vasorum Antiquorum, Corpus Signorum Imperii Romani, and Gandhara Connections, among others.
+The Beazley archive incorporates the Corpus Vasorum Antiquorum, Corpus Signorum Imperii Romani; Gandhara Connections; Gems Database; Photographs and Glass Slides

 Corpus of Ancient Sarcophagi